 Google Analytics

-Since 2005, Google Analytics is a (free) web analytics service created and offered by Google that allows blog and website owners to track and report on the their website traffic .
-Today, it's just one of the tools offered within the global Google Marketing Platform brand, designed for marketers and advertisers to reach more readers.
+Since 2005, Google Analytics has been a (free) web analytics service created and offered by Google that allows blog and website owners to track and generate reports on the their website traffic Today, it is just one of the tools offered within the global Google Marketing Platform brand, designed for marketers and advertisers to reach more readers.

 In the Google Analytics dashboard, you can see critical data points like the number of readers who come to my blog each month, the distribution of new visitors versus returning visitors, the number of pages the average visitor views , how long he spends on a page, bounce rate and much more.